-CLASS: II BSC BT COURSE NAME: IMMUNOLOGY COURSE CODE: 17BTU303 UNIT: I BATCH-2017-2020
+CLASS: II BSC BTCOURSE NAME: IMMUNOLOGYCOURSE CODE: 18BTU303UNIT: IBATCH-2017-2020

 Dendritic cells Mostly found in the skin and mucosal epithelium, where they are referred to as Langerhan's cells.
 Unlike macrophages, dendritic cells can also recognize viral particles as non-self.
 In addition, they can present antigens via both MHC I and MHC II, and can thus activate both CD8 and CD4 T cells, directly.
 Granulocytes Leukocytes (white blood cells) containing granules in the cytoplasm.
 Also known as a granular leukocyte.
 They seem to act as a first line of defense, as they rush toward an infected area and engulf the offending microbes.
 Granulocytes kill microbes by digesting them with killer enzymes contained in small units called lysosomes.
-Helper T cells These cells travel through the blood and lymph, looking for antigen (such as those captured by antigen-presenting cells).
-Upon locating a antigen, they notify other cells to assist in combating the invader.
-This is sometimes done through the use of cytokines (or specifically lymphokines) which help destroy target cells and stimulate the productio of healthy new tissue.
+Helper T cells These cells travel through the blood and lymph, looking for antigens (such as those captured by antigen-presenting cells).
+Upon locating an antigen, they notify other cells to assist in combating the invader.
+This is sometimes done through the use of cytokines (or specifically, lymphokines) which help destroy target cells and stimulate the production of healthy new tissue.
 Interferon is an example of such a cytokine.
 Leukocytes White blood cells.
 These are the cells which provide immunity, and they can be subdivided into three classes: lymphocytes, granulocytes and monocytes Lymphocytes Small white blood cells which are responsible for much of the work of the immune system.
 Lymphocytes can be divided into three classes: B cells, T cells and null cells.
 Macrophages Literally, "large eaters."
 These are large, long-lived phagocytes which capture foreign cells, digest them and present protein fragments (peptides) from these cells and manifest them on their exterior.
 In this manner, they present the antigens to the T cells.
 Macrophages are strategically located in lymphoid tissues, connective tissues and body cavities, where they are likely to encounter antigens.
 They also act as effector cells in cell-mediated immunity.
 Mast cells Cells concentrated within the respiratory and gastrointestinal tracts, and within the deep layers of the skin.
 These cells release histamine upon encountering certain antigens, thereby triggering an allergic reaction.
 Memory cells Specialized B cells which grant the body the ability to manufacture more of a particular antibody as needed, in case a particular antigen is ever encountered again.
 Monocytes Large, agranular leukocytes with relatively small, eccentric, oval or kidney-shaped nuclei.
 Plasma cells Specialized B cells which churn out antibodies-more than two thousand per second.
 Most of these die after four to five days; however, a few survive to become memory cells .

-CLASS: II BSC BT COURSE NAME: IMMUNOLOGY COURSE CODE: 17BTU303 UNIT: I BATCH-2017-2020
+Prepared by Dr. D. JEBA SWEETLY, Asst Prof, Department of Biotechnology, KAHE Pa

-T cells Also known as T cell lymphocytes.
-Unlike B cells, these cells leave the marrow at an early age and travel to the thymus, where they mature.
-Here they are imprinted with critical information for recognizing "self" and "non-self" substances.
-Among the subclasses of T cells are helper T cells and cytotoxic (or killer) T cells.
+CLASS: SS: II BSC BT COURSE NAME: IMMUNOLOGY SE NAME: IMMUNOLOGY COURSE CODE: 18BTU303 UNIT: I BATCH-2017-2020 T cells Unlike B c the thymu s, where they may bocytes. eave the marrow at an early age and travel to ture.
+Here they are imprinted with critica 'self' and ''non-self' substances.